Manorama09/Selfscape-mood_analyst/README.md

 ## How do we exactly work?

-1. Create an account by signing in.
+1. Create an account by signing up at Selfscape.
 2. Add your own interests, hobbies and routine commitments, category-wise under Leisure, Learning or Productivity.
 3. Maintain your diary logs and entries by entering your mood range (from 1-10) for that particular day and a brief description if you wish to.
-4. Our virtual assisstant chatbot can help you suggest activities and how to make your day more interesting and productive.
+4. Our virtual assistant can help you by suggesting activities and how to make your day more lively and productive.
 5. Keep a check on your day-to-day mood swings through a well-maintained and color co-ordinated graph analysis.

 ## Project Creation